lng205/ringmaster/notes.md

     - The lifetime of the buffer is managed by the libvpx encoder.
     - The buffer is only valid before another call to `vpx_codec_*` functions.
 (According to `vpx_codec_get_cx_data`).

+#### Decoder

+- Decoder has a local thread used for decode and display.
+    - The decoder thread share a queue of frames with the main thread.
+    - The decoder thread uses a producer-consumer model to wait for the main thread to push frames to the queue.
+        - The consumer uses condition_variable.wait(mtx, lambda), which will unlock the mutex, wait for a cv signal, and check the lambda condition.
+        If the lambda function returns false, the consumer will return to the waiting state.

 ### Padding

 - Padding is used to ensure that the data is aligned for fec encoding.
 - The padding on data can be removed after encoding, and added back before decoding.

+### Jeasure

+- The end of the erased array is marked by -1.
+    - The content of the erased array is the index of the erased data.
+    - Repair packets are indexed from k.